 What cost reduction measures will companies need to implement in order to adapt to the new era of low oil prices?

 The era of huge profit for oil companies is no more with us; we have to deal with the new reality facing us.
 Oil companies are looking inward to determine what costs and processes they can take out and avoid.
 Companies must start looking and asking themselves, what are those activities that can benefit from faster turnaround time in order to reduce costs.
 When the chips are down companies are bound to eliminate many processes, though safety cannot be compromised.

 What is your vision for putting an end to Nigeria's reliance on imported finished products?

 If we do not have the right pricing at the pumps then investors will not come.
 People who want to invest need to be able to adapt to the market price rather than a fixed price from the government.
 We have not had it right over the years because there were subsidies.
-The government sets a price for the pumps but our costs of production are far more than that.
-People who are looking into investing in refineries will assess if the business environment will be right for investments to make reasonable returns; if the answer is positive, then they will likely invest.
+The government sets a price for the pumps but our costs of production is far more than that.
+People who are looking into investing in refineries as business will assess if the business environment will be right for investments to make reasonable returns; if the answer is positive, then they will likely invest.